 You’re in luck, because we’re here to help you learn Portuguese AND be the envy of your friends’ social media feeds.
 And you barely need even lift a finger.
 Y’know, just enough to download a few apps and book your plane tix.

-We’ve expanded our ever-popular Feel At Home and, as of 15 June, are adding Brazil, Singapore and the French West Indies to our roster of destinations where you can use your phone abroad as if you were at home.
+We’ve expanded our ever-popular Go Roam and, as of 15 June, are adding Brazil, Singapore and the French West Indies to our roster of destinations where you can use your phone abroad as if you were at home.

 Tweeting, Instagramming and Facebooking to your heart’s content.
 Not getting lost en route to dinner because you can access CityMapper on your phone.
 Snapping photos of everything, all the time, and WhatsApping them to friends and fam back home.
 And checking language apps on the go so that you know how to explain your peanut allergy to your waiter.

-Yep, roaming free is now available to you with Feel At Home – now covering up to 71.
+Yep, roaming free is now available to you with Go Roam – now covering over 70 countries.

-Oh – and in case you’re planning a jaunt to the USA, New Zealand or Australia this summer (where you can also roam free with Feel At Home), don’t miss Korean Billy’s tutorial on all the slang you need to know.
+Oh – and in case you’re planning a jaunt to the USA, New Zealand or Australia this summer (where you can also roam free with Go Roam), don’t miss Korean Billy’s tutorial on all the slang you need to know.

-Now, all you need to do is check out these language apps so you can feel at home in Brazil.
+Now, all you need to do is check out these language apps so you can Go Roam in Brazil.
 Or wherever you are.

 É o jeitinho brasileiro.
 You’ll know what that means, soon.
 And then maybe you can tell us.